stcarrez/resource-embedder/docs/Are_Using.md

   ...
 </package>
 ```

+The resource content can be available in several formats by the code generator.
+This format is controlled by the `format` attribute.
+The following data formats are supported:

+* `binary` format provides the file content as a binary data.
+* `string` format provides the file content as string.
+* `lines` format splits the content in several lines and according to a set
+  of customisable rules.

 To help you in the control of the generated code, the resource description can
 also define specific attributes that allow you to tune the code generator.